Tage Thompson Game Preview: Sabres vs. Flyers

-Tage Thompson will be in action when the Buffalo Sabres and Philadelphia Flyers face off at 7:00 PM ET on Wednesday, November 1, 2023.
-Does a bet on Thompson intrigue you?
-Our stats and information can help.
+Tage Thompson will be on the ice when the Buffalo Sabres and Philadelphia Flyers face off on Friday at KeyBank Center, starting at 7:00 PM ET.
+There are prop bets for Thompson available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.